 I think people here are quick to forget that Steam does a lot for indie developers.
 Marketing is usually the weak spot of indie devs and being featured on Steam helps a lot to make people aware of your game.

-Ultimately, it's all about money."Reason is the madness of the strongest"
+Ultimately, it's all about money.to wound the autumnal city.

 30-08-2011, 08:19 AM #17